UnitVectorY-Labs/repver/README.md

 Sometimes, you need to update multiple files in a project with the same string, like a version number.
 This can be tedious and error-prone if done manually.
 Using `repver`, an abbreviation for "replace version", you can automate this process, making it easier to manage and reducing the risk of human error.
 This includes a workflow that could look like:

 - Creating a new branch for the change
-- Updating multiple files replacing a string with the updated version (using regex on a line-by-line basis)
+- Updating multiple files by replacing a string with the updated version (using regex on a line-by-line basis)
 - Committing the changes
 - Pushing the branch to the remote repository
 - Switching back to the original branch